vvswift/Windows-PE-Injector/README.md

 - DLL injection via manual map + search and call of the exported function Run
 - EXE - manual mapping of EXE sections into svchost.exe, editing PEB.ProcessParameters, execution of EntryPoint

+## Disclaimer
+> This repository is provided for educational purposes only and intended for authorized security research.
+> Use of these materials in unauthorized or illegal activities is strictly prohibited.

 ### General execution stack
 1. InitSyscalls scans the .text section in ntdll, finds the pattern mov r10, rcx; mov eax, <id>; syscall; ret and copies it to RWX buffer, after which all Nt calls go through this stub.
 If the required template is not found, a manual syscall stub is built.
 2. PPID spoofing is created, the parent process of the new thread becomes explorer.exe